chandu0101/sri/docs/UniversalRouter.md

 # UniversalRouter

-This is a universal router , works on both platforms(web and ios)
+Universal router works on both platforms (web and ios).

 ##### Defining Pages
-  Eventhough  router gives feel like switching between different pages but at the core they are just react components mounting and unmounting, a component can be Static(which doesn't take any props from parent)/Dynamic(which takes props from parent), we'll use same idea to define our pages
+  Even though the router gives a feel of switching between different pages, at the core they are just react components mounting and unmounting.
+A component can be Static (which doesn't take any props from the parent) or Dynamic (which takes props from the parent).
+We'll use same idea to define our pages.

 ```scala
 object HomePage extends StaticPage